How Much Will SAP S/4HANA Implementation Really Cost You?

 Soiled or unstable data results in costly migration challenges.

-When users do not accept the new system, the productivity will be affected, affecting ROI.
+When users do not accept the new system, productivity will be affected, affecting ROI.

 The presence of a novice partner may cause the project to be delayed and costly.